1940–1944 insurgency in Chechnya

-The 1940–1944 insurgency in Chechnya was an autonomous revolt against the Soviet authorities in the Chechen-Ingush Autonomous Soviet Socialist Republic.
+The 1940–1944 insurgency in Chechnya (Восстание Хасана Исраилова) was an autonomous revolt against the Soviet authorities in the Chechen-Ingush Autonomous Soviet Socialist Republic.
 Beginning in early 1940 under Hasan Israilov, it peaked in 1942 during the German invasion of North Caucasus and ended in the beginning of 1944 with the wholesale concentration and deportation of the Vainakh peoples (Chechens and Ingushes) from their native lands as well as from the locations across the USSR, resulting in the death of at least 144,000 civilians.
 However, scattered resistance in the mountains continued for years.

 Beginning

 In January 1940, encouraged by the Soviet failures in the Winter War against Finland, Chechen ex-communist intellectual Hasan Israilov and his brother Hussein had established a guerrilla base in the mountains of south-eastern Chechnya, where they worked to organize a unified guerrilla movement to prepare an armed insurrection against the Soviets.
 By early February 1940, Israilov's rebels took over several auls in Shatoysky District.
 The rebel government was established in Israilov's native village of Galanchozh.
 They then defeated the NKVD's punitive detachments sent against them, capturing modern weapons.

 Israilov described his position on why they were fighting numerous times:

 "I have decided to become the leader of a war of liberation of my own people.
 I understand all too well that not only in Checheno-Ingushetia, but in all peoples of the Caucasus it will be difficult to win freedom from the heavy yoke of Red imperialism.
 But our fervent belief in justice and our faith in the support of the freedom-loving peoples of the Caucasus and of the entire world inspire me toward this deed, in your eyes impertinent and pointless, but in my conviction, the sole correct historical step.
 The valiant Finns are now proving that the Great Enslaver Empire is powerless against a small but freedom-loving people.
 In the Caucasus you will find your second Finland, and after us will follow other oppressed peoples."

 "For twenty years now, the Soviet authorities have been fighting my people, aiming to destroy them group by group: first the kulaks, then the mullahs and the 'bandits', then the bourgeois-nationalists.
 I am sure now that the real object of this war is the annihilation of our nation as a whole.
 That is why I have decided to assume the leadership of my people in their struggle for liberation."